telent/nixwrt/README.md

 ## Troubleshooting

-If it doesn't work, you could try

-* changing `init=/bin/init` to `init=/bin/sh`.
-Sometimes the ersatz
+* if the kernel boots but gets stuck where the userland should be starting, you could try changing `init=/bin/init` to `init=/bin/sh`.
-  edifice of string glommeration that creates the contents of `/etc` goes wrong and generates broken files or empty files or no files.
+  Sometimes the ersatz edifice of string glommeration that creates the contents of `/etc` goes wrong and generates broken files or empty files or no files.
 This will give you a root shell on the console with which you can poke around

+* or use [Binwalk](https://github.com/ReFirmLabs/binwalk) to unpack
+  the image on the host

-* On Atheros-based devices (the Yun) changing `ath79-wdt.from_boot=n` to `ath79-wdt.from_boot=y`: this will cause the board to reboot after 21 seconds, which is handy if it's wedging during the boot process - especially if you're not physically colocated with it.
+* On Atheros-based devices (the Yun) you can change `ath79-wdt.from_boot=n` to `ath79-wdt.from_boot=y`: this will cause the board to reboot after 21 seconds, which is handy if it's wedging during the boot process - especially if you're not physically colocated with it.

-* If it can't mount a phram rootfs this is often because you've enabled more kernel options causing the image size to increase, and the end of the kernel is overlapping the start of the rootfs.
-  Check the addresses in your uboot `tftp` commands
+* There is a `syslog` module: if it seems to work mostly but services are failing and you think they may be generating error messages, add the syslog module to your config and point it at a syslog server.
+  Configuring the syslog server is outside the scope of this README, but essentially it needs to be able to receive UDP on port 514.
+I use [RSYSLOG](https://www.rsyslog.com/): other choices are available.

 # Feedback